Vishusharma296/Measurement_Systems/Project_library/Measurement_System_Phase_01/Notes/F5_Database_Systems/Influx_DB.md

   - Insert data into InfluxDB using Node-red.
   - Retrieve and query

+### 4. Data logging using Node-red and python scripts

+- **Objective**: Using InfluxDB for real-time monitoring of sensor data.

+  - Use Python scripts to log the incoming MQTT messages from the sensor nodes into the database
+  - Exploring visualization options using Grafana and other tools.

 ### 4. Data Management

 - **Objective**: Understand how to manage data effectively in InfluxDB.